Artemis V: Space Launch System

 The Space Launch System is a super-heavy-lift launcher used to launch the Orion spacecraft from Earth to a trans-lunar orbit.

+This will be the first mission to use the standardized configuration of the SLS, with a Centaur V upper stage in place of the Interim Cryogenic Propulsion Stage (ICPS) flown on the previous SLS launches.

 Orion

 Orion is the crew transport vehicle used by all Artemis missions.
-It will transport the crew from Earth to the Gateway orbit, and return them to Earth.
+It will transport the crew from Earth to the Moon, to create a lunar base, and return them to Earth.